gmancino/DEEPSTORM/ReadMe.md

-# DEEPSTORM
+# DEEPSTORM: DEcEntralized Proximal STOchastic Recursive Momentum
 ---

 This document provides instructions on how to reproduce the experimental results from ["Proximal Stochastic Recursive Momentum Methods for Nonconvex Composite Decentralized Optimization"]().
-Covered in this document is:
+Covered in this document are:

 - package requirements utilized in the experiments
 - instructions on how to reproduce the results from the paper (i.e. hyperparameter settings, etc.)
 - a description of the main components in this repository, their use, and how to modify them for new use cases

 ## Experiment set-up
----

 Experiments were ran on clusters of 8 NVIDIA Tesla V100's (each with 32 GiB HBM) connected by dual 100 Gb EDR Infiniband.
 The operating system utilized is [CentOS](https://www.centos.org) 7 and all experiments are ran within a conda version 4.9.2 environment.
 All code is written in Python version 3.7.9, using `PyTorch` version 1.6.0 with CUDA version 10.2; for instructions on how to install PyTorch with CUDA see [here](https://pytorch.org/get-started/previous-versions/).
 The GCC version of the system utilized is 4.8.5.
 To perform neighbor communication, `mpi4py` was utilized; see [here](https://mpi4py.readthedocs.io/en/stable/install.html) for instructions on how to install this package.